genesiscommunitysuccess/docs/docs/04_web/10_dynamic-layout/10_foundation-layout.md

 }
 ```

-- Register the layout with the design system.
-This will likely be in a file called `components.ts`, and will be where you call `.register()` on the design system.
+2. Register the layout with the design system.
+This is probably in a file called **components.ts**, located where you call `.register()` on the design system.

 ```javascript
 FoundationDesignSystem: registerFoundationDesignSystem().register(